Ekaaf/impel_imagecrowling/readme.md

 </p>

 ## Running the project
 Clone the project and put laravel's default .env file in the root of the application.
 Then in apache server localhost, run the project by typing http://localhost/impelit/.
 No additional package has been used in this application.
 I have used php md5 hashing for matching files.
-So this project can be run by any other simple laravel project
+So this project can be run like any other simple laravel project

 ## About Laravel